OCHA-DAP/hdx-python-database/documentation/main.md

 The method to prepare views described [here](https://github.com/sqlalchemy/sqlalchemy/wiki/Views#sqlalchemy-14-20-version) is available in this library.

-This allows creating views like this:
+This allows preparing views like this:
 ```
 class DBOrgType(Base):
     __tablename__ = "org_type"